Selling a House with Leased Solar Panels? Follow This Game Plan

 Educate prospective buyers on your solar agreement

-Research shows that today’s buyers desire energy efficient homes and are attracted to green features.
-According to a recent survey by the National Association of Realtors (NAR), 59% of real estate agents said clients were interested in energy efficiency and sustainable housing features.
-Another 69% said that promoting energy efficiency in the home listing “was very or somewhat valuable.”
+Research shows that today’s buyers desire energy-efficient homes and are attracted to green features.
+According to a recent survey by the National Association of Realtors (NAR), nearly half of real estate agents said their clients expressed some interest in sustainability, which could make your home with solar panels attractive to many eco-conscious buyers.

 Nurture buyers’ go-green instincts by supplying them with the specific benefits of your house’s solar system.
 Give your real estate agent these persuasive details for their sales pitch: